windhaunting/navigation_android/README.md

 Project decription:

-we implemented a localization and wayfinding application in in Java for android based smart phones and tablets which is used for navigation inside the buildings.
+We implemented a localization and wayfinding application in in Java for android based smart phones and tablets which is used for navigation inside the buildings.
 The localization is based on the data collected from some bluetooth low energy tags which are well placed in the first floor